Glass Trinity, Chapter 11: Bonds of Fate

 "What exactly is he doing?"

 Mito was about to respond when the air began to pop and the smell of burning flesh and chakra filled the area.
-The Kyuubi roared in agony as black flames bloomed upon its hide, and Madara continued to approach it.
+The Kyuubi roared in agony as black flames bloomed upon its hide.

 "Come on!"
 Mito said as she dashed toward Madara.

 The pain was nothing.
 Whatever the cost, it was worth it to take down this beast of nightmares.
 His left eye widened beyond its limits, spilling blood and heat as he traced the Kyuubi's hide with his vision.
 Black flames ate away at its fur and skin everywhere he looked, ravenous.
 The Kyuubi lunged, trying to shake free of the flames, but it was a meaningless effort.
-The beast crashed to the ground just before Madara.
-Its demonic chakra seeped from its wounds, thick and red, converging on the black flames.
+The beast crashed to the ground.
+Its demonic chakra seeped from its wounds, thick and red, and converged on the black flames.

 Madara gritted his teeth, fighting chakra exhaustion and the pain that spread from his eye to his head to his heart.
 The Kyuubi's wide, golden eye found his, and Madara fell to one knee as he saw himself, the Sharingan, reflected therein.